 When you enter Slide Show mode, the map appears as a static image in the layout that you selected earlier.
 Click the lock icon at the top of the map to transition to live mode and interact with the map.
 You can pan, zoom, view pop-ups, and even view the map in fullscreen.

-Dynamic maps and map slides can help tell your story by putting data in context of space and place.
-Download ArcGIS Maps for Office to enhance your next PowerPoint presentation with location intelligence.
+Dynamic maps can help tell your story by putting data in context of space and place.
+Download ArcGIS for Office to enhance your next PowerPoint presentation with location intelligence.

-To learn more about the capabilities of ArcGIS Maps for Office, check out this story.
+To learn more about the capabilities of ArcGIS for Office, check out this story.